Shakti: The Power: Reception

+Critical response

 Derek Elley of Variety wrote that "Strikingly lensed in the wild semi-deserts of Rajasthan, and anchored by a finely shaded performance from Nana Patekar as the patriarchal father-in-law, film swings between believable realism and Bollywood formulae to rocky results".
 Majorie Baumgarten of Austin Chronicle wrote that "the film is a gripping drama that is full of memorable faces, emotions, and conflicts between the old ways and the new".

 Box office

 Shakti: The Power grossed ₹13.82 crore in India and $1.35 million (₹6.54 crore) in other countries, for a worldwide total of ₹20.36 crore, against its ₹10 crore budget.
 It had a worldwide opening weekend of ₹7.33 crore, and grossed ₹11.26 crore in its first week.
 It is the 13th-highest-grossing Bollywood film of 2002 worldwide.

 India

-It opened on Friday, 20 September 2002, across 285 screens, and earned ₹98 lakh nett on its opening day.
+It opened on 20 September 2002, across 285 screens, and earned ₹98 lakh nett on its opening day.
 It grossed ₹2.82 crore nett in its opening weekend, and had a first week of ₹4.62 crore nett.
 The film earned a total of ₹8.47 crore nett, and was declared "Flop" by Box Office India.
 It is the 20th-highest-grossing film of 2002 in India.